loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 # Starting a new group

+When you first start, you'll create a new **organization**.
+At this stage, organization is basically another way of saying "your group."
 The first thing to do is enter a name and a description for your group.

 ## Group name and description